rebing/graphql-laravel/README.md

 - `composer remove folklore/graphql`
 - if you've a custom ServiceProvider or did include it manually, remove it.
 The point is that the existing GraphQL code should not be triggered to run.
 - `composer require rebing/graphql-laravel`
-- Publish `config/graphql.php` and adapt it (prefix, middleware, schemas, types, mutations, queries, security settings, graphiql)
+- Publish `config/graphql.php` and adapt it (prefix, middleware, schemas, types, mutations, queries, security settings)
   - Removed settings
     - `domain`
     - `resolvers`